toliva/ConnectivityContent/apis/Product-API/05-guides.md

 - **MUST-IGNORE** : The service is constantly evolving and we expect consumers of our service to enforce a must-ignore policy.
 If the Product API starts returning additional data elements in responses, partners should ignore the data elements they do not need.
 - **Entity** : All responses returned by EPS services are encapsulated within an HTTP Entity.
 Entity is used as a way to make responses generic across different operations.
 The Entity element may represent a single object, or multiple objects; if the latter, it would be an array.
 When partners integrate with our APIs, in most cases, they will use serialization/deserialization to deal with messages natively, using the programming language of their choice.
 - **Errors** : Alternatively, if the request produces errors, the response will return an array of one or more errors.
 If Errors are present, Entity will not be present.

+# Basic Connectivity Requirements
+Need a paragraph to cover our basic requirements.
+TLS v1.1 is one, HTTP 1.1 is one as well.
+TBD.

 # HTTP Headers
 ## Format – Request